-Support should be offered to all parties affected by any safeguarding concerns (this could be the church as a whole, but more specifically victims; alleged perpetrators; children; adults at risk; other family members; church workers; the DPS; Minister/s; members of the Leadership Team).
+Pastoral support should be offered to all parties affected by any safeguarding concerns (this could be the church as a whole, but more specifically victims; alleged perpetrators; children; adults at risk; other family members; church workers; the DPS; Minister; members of the leadership team.

-Where formal referrals are made, reports may need to be made to the Local Authority Designated Officer (LADO), the Disclosure and Barring Service (DBS), and the Charity Commission.
+Where formal referrals are made, reports may need to be made to the Disclosure and Barring Service (DBS) and the Charity Commission.

-If the DPS is not available; is implicated in the situation; or when personal relationships may be compromised; reports or concerns should be passed to another member of the safeguarding team.
+If the DPS is not available, or is implicated in the situation, any reports or concerns should be passed to another member of the church Safeguarding Team.

-If someone is in imminent danger of harm a report should be made to the police by calling 999
+If you think that anyone is in imminent danger of harm, a report should be made immediately to the police by calling 999.